amstel85/idevelop-floating-circle-button/readme.txt

     *   Make the button appear after scrolling a certain percentage down the page.

 *   **Behavioral & Interaction Options:**
-    *   Configure whether the WhatsApp chat opens in the same tab or a new one.
+    *   Configure whether the chat opens in the same tab or a new one.

 *   **Advanced Pre-filled Message Customization:**
     *   Allow dynamic message content (e.g., current page URL, page title, custom field values).